 SOCI 416 Internship Course

 An internship is intended to provide students with hands-on experience in Sociology and to deepen sociological knowledge.
 The internship experience links theories and practice.
-The organization that sponsors internships can benefit from students’ knowledge and training, and students can use the contacts internships offer to find satisfying jobs related to their academic interests.
+The organization or agency that sponsors internships can benefit from students’ knowledge and training, and students can use the contacts internships offer to find satisfying jobs related to their academic interests.

-SOCI 416 and SOCI 516 Course Requirements
+SOCI 416 Course Requirements

 - 45 hours of fieldwork (on-site experience) in an approved internship for each hour of course credit.

 - For 3-6 credits, you must complete a research project related to your work or a paper that relates your internship to a sociological topic (this is not required if you take 1-2 credits).
 In the case of students working at the Center for Social Science Research, this paper can be related to the kind of research conducted with a research hub, project, or initiative.

 - A weekly journal that reflects your learning and research process on the site.
 This journal should describe and discuss your internship experience sociologically.

 - An evaluation from your supervisor.

 - A self-evaluation completed at the end of the internship.
 Questions for this are included with the syllabus that you receive when you sign up for the course.